dhawan917/self-tutorial/README.md

 # self-tutorial
-This Project i had done for Tutorial
+This Project i had done for GIT-Tutorial